NAME | SYNOPSIS | DESCRIPTION | [PARTITION] SECTION OPTIONS | SPECIFIERS | ENVIRONMENT | EXAMPLES | SEE ALSO | NOTES | COLOPHON |

 and "best" when true).
 Defaults to "off".
 If set to "best",

-the partition will have the minimal size required to store
+the partition will have the minimal size required to store the

-the partition is created at least as big as required to store
+partition is created at least as big as required to store the

-the sources configured with CopyFiles=.
+sources configured with CopyFiles=.
 Note that unless the

-filesystem is a read-only filesystem, systemd-repart will
+filesystem is a read-only filesystem, systemd-repart will have

-when populating large partitions.
+populating large partitions.

 Added in version 253.